Jamesits/SND/README.md

 ### Cross Compiling

-Set the `GOOS` and `GOARCH` to the desired values and run `build.sh`.
+Set the `GOOS` and `GOARCH` to the desired [values](https://gist.github.com/asukakenji/f15ba7e588ac42795f421b48b8aede63) and run `build.sh`.

 ## Usage

 ### Configure SND

 Copy over the self-documented [example config](examples/config.toml) and tweak it for your own need.
 Please do not leave any `example.com` things in your own config.
+Remove what you don't need.

-Currently no strict config file format checking is implemented -- you might crash the program if some keys are missing.
+Currently no strict config file format checking is implemented -- you might crash the program if some important keys are missing.

 ### Set up SND

-In most cases you are going to need 2 servers (or 1 with 2 different IP addresses if you don't care about availability issues).
+In most cases you are going to need 2 servers (or one server with 2 different IP addresses if you don't care about availability issues).
 Copy the exact same config file to both servers and launch SND on both of them:

 ```shell
 ./snd -config path/to/config.toml